When businesses buy social media management, they often expect content output. That is understandable, but it is not enough.

 What should a Cape Town business expect from social media management in the first month?

 It should expect planning clarity, a workable approval process, a realistic publishing cadence, and a clearer structure for reporting.
-The first month should establish control and consistency rather than pretending that major commercial transformation always happens instantly.
+The first month should establish control and consistency rather than pretending that major commercial transformation happens instantly.

 Does social media management include strategy?